Polkadot FAQs - Learn more about DOT

 You can read more information on the: Polkadot official documentation

-How Exodus handles DOT minimum balances
+How does Exodus handle DOT minimum balances?

 Please note: that you will not be able to send Polkadot (DOT) while the balance in your Exodus wallet remains below 1 DOT.